finos/waltz/docs/features/configuration/settings.md

 * `server.authentication.filter.headerbased.param`  e.g. `ct_user`

-## Database (```database``` )
-Database options can be used to influence Waltz interaction with the database
-* ```database.performance.query.slow.threshold``` - to monitor query performance, the number of seconds a query can run before being logged as a slow query in the performance monitoring log file.
-Helpful in finding slow running queries

 ## Development (```web.devext``` )

 Development options can be used by developers to aid in writing code for Waltz